-Many cited spiritual concerns and argued that colonization would glorify God, England, and Protestantism by Christianizing the New World’s pagan peoples.
-Advocates such as Richard Hakluyt the Younger and John Dee, for instance, drew upon The History of the Kings of Britain, written by the twelfth century monk Geoffrey of Monmouth, and its mythical account of King Arthur’s conquest and Christianization of pagan lands to justify American conquest.
-Moreover, promoters promised that the conversion of New World Indians would satisfy God and glorify England’s “Virgin Queen,” Elizabeth I, who was verging on a near-divine image among the English.
+New World colonization won support in England amid a time of rising English fortunes among the wealthy, a tense Spanish rivalry, and mounting internal social unrest.
+But supporters of English colonization always touted more than economic gains and mere national self-interest.
+They claimed to be doing God’s work.
+Many claimed that colonization would glorify God, England, and Protestantism by Christianizing the New World’s pagan peoples.
+Advocates such as Richard Hakluyt the Younger and John Dee, for instance, drew upon The History of the Kings of Britain, written by the twelfth-century monk Geoffrey of Monmouth, and its mythical account of King Arthur’s conquest and Christianization of pagan lands to justify American conquest.18 Moreover, promoters promised that the conversion of New World Indians would satisfy God and glorify England’s “Virgin Queen,” Elizabeth I, who was seen as nearly divine by some in England.
 The English—and other European Protestant colonizers—imagined themselves superior to the Spanish, who still bore the Black Legend of inhuman cruelty.
 English colonization, supporters argued, would prove that superiority.

 In his 1584 “Discourse on Western Planting,” Richard Hakluyt amassed the supposed religious, moral, and exceptional economic benefits of colonization.
-He repeated the “Black Legend” of Spanish New World terrorism and attacked the sins of Catholic Spain.
+He repeated the Black Legend of Spanish New World terrorism and attacked the sins of Catholic Spain.
 He promised that English colonization could strike a blow against Spanish heresy and bring Protestant religion to the New World.
-English interference, Hakluyt suggested, may provide the only salvation from Catholic rule in the New World.
+English interference, Hakluyt suggested, might provide the only salvation from Catholic rule in the New World.
 The New World, too, he said, offered obvious economic advantages.
 Trade and resource extraction would enrich the English treasury.
 England, for instance, could find plentiful materials to outfit a world-class navy.
 Moreover, he said, the New World could provide an escape for England’s vast armies of landless “vagabonds.”
-Expanded trade, he argued, would not only bring profit, but also provide work for England’s jobless poor.
-A Christian enterprise, a blow against Spain, an economic stimulus, and a social safety valve all beckoned the English toward a commitment to colonization.5
+Expanded trade, he argued, would not only bring profit but also provide work for England’s jobless poor.
+A Christian enterprise, a blow against Spain, an economic stimulus, and a social safety valve all beckoned the English toward a commitment to colonization.19

 This noble rhetoric veiled the coarse economic motives that brought England to the New World.
 New economic structures and a new merchant class paved the way for colonization.
-England’s merchants lacked estates but they had new plans to build wealth.
+England’s merchants lacked estates, but they had new plans to build wealth.
 By collaborating with new government-sponsored trading monopolies and employing financial innovations such as joint-stock companies, England’s merchants sought to improve on the Dutch economic system.
 Spain was extracting enormous material wealth from the New World; why shouldn’t England?
-Joint-stock companies, the ancestors of the modern corporations, became the initial instruments of colonization.
+Joint-stock companies, the ancestors of modern corporations, became the initial instruments of colonization.
 With government monopolies, shared profits, and managed risks, these money-making ventures could attract and manage the vast capital needed for colonization.
-In 1606 James I approved the formation of the Virginia Company (named after Elizabeth, the “Virgin Queen”).
+In 1606 James I approved the formation of the Virginia Company (named after Elizabeth, the Virgin Queen).

 Rather than formal colonization, however, the most successful early English ventures in the New World were a form of state-sponsored piracy known as privateering.
 Queen Elizabeth sponsored sailors, or “Sea Dogges,” such as John Hawkins and Francis Drake, to plunder Spanish ships and towns in the Americas.
 Privateers earned a substantial profit both for themselves and for the English crown.
-England practiced piracy on a scale, one historian wrote, “that transforms crime into politics.”6 Francis Drake harried Spanish ships throughout the Western Hemisphere and raided Spanish caravans as far away as the coast of Peru on the Pacific Ocean.
+England practiced piracy on a scale, one historian wrote, “that transforms crime into politics.”20 Francis Drake harried Spanish ships throughout the Western Hemisphere and raided Spanish caravans as far away as the coast of Peru on the Pacific Ocean.
 In 1580 Elizabeth rewarded her skilled pirate with knighthood.
 But Elizabeth walked a fine line.
 With Protestant-Catholic tensions already running high, English privateering provoked Spain.
 Tensions worsened after the execution of Mary, Queen of Scots, a Catholic.
 In 1588, King Philip II of Spain unleashed the fabled Armada.
-With 130 Ships, 8,000 sailors, and 18,000 soldiers, Spain launched the largest invasion in history to destroy the British navy and depose Elizabeth.
+With 130 ships, 8,000 sailors, and 18,000 soldiers, Spain launched the largest invasion in history to destroy the British navy and depose Elizabeth.

 After King James made peace with Spain in 1604, privateering no longer held out the promise of cheap wealth.
 Colonization assumed a new urgency.
-The Virginia Company, established in 1606, drew inspiration from Cortes and the Spanish conquests.
+The Virginia Company, established in 1606, drew inspiration from Cortés and the Spanish conquests.
 It hoped to find gold and silver as well as other valuable trading commodities in the New World: glass, iron, furs, pitch, tar, and anything else the country could supply.
-The Company planned to identify a navigable river with a deep harbor, away from the eyes of the Spanish.
+The company planned to identify a navigable river with a deep harbor, away from the eyes of the Spanish.
 There they would find an Indian trading network and extract a fortune from the New World.

-In April 1607 Englishmen aboard three ships—the Susan Constant, Godspeed, and Discovery—sailed forty miles up the James River (named for the English king) in present-day Virginia (Named for Elizabeth I, the “Virgin Queen”) and settled upon just such a place.
+In April 1607 Englishmen aboard three ships—the Susan Constant, the Godspeed, and the Discovery—sailed forty miles up the James River (named for the English king) in present-day Virginia (named for Elizabeth I, the Virgin Queen) and settled on just such a place.
 The uninhabited peninsula they selected was upriver and out of sight of Spanish patrols.
-It offered easy defense against ground assaults and was uninhabited but still located close enough to many Indian villages and their potentially lucrative trade networks.
+It offered easy defense against ground assaults and was both uninhabited and located close to many Indian villages and their potentially lucrative trade networks.
 But the location was a disaster.
-Indians ignored the peninsula because of its terrible soil and its brackish tidal water that led to debilitating disease.
+Indians had ignored the peninsula for two reasons: terrible soil hampered agriculture, and brackish tidal water led to debilitating disease.
 Despite these setbacks, the English built Jamestown, the first permanent English colony in the present-day United States.

 Jamestown was a profit-seeking venture backed by investors.
 The colonists were mostly gentlemen and proved entirely unprepared for the challenges ahead.
 They hoped for easy riches but found none.
-As John Smith later complained, they “Would rather starve than work.”7 And so they did.
+As John Smith later complained, they “would rather starve than work.”22 And so they did.
 Disease and starvation ravaged the colonists, thanks in part to the peninsula’s unhealthy location and the fact that supplies from England arrived sporadically or spoiled.
 Fewer than half of the original colonists survived the first nine months.

 John Smith, a yeoman’s son and capable leader, took command of the crippled colony and promised, “He that will not work shall not eat.”
 He navigated Indian diplomacy, claiming that he was captured and sentenced to death but Powhatan’s daughter, Pocahontas, intervened to save his life.
 She would later marry another colonist, John Rolfe, and die in England.

 English colonists brought to the New World particular visions of racial, cultural, and religious supremacy.
-Despite starving in the shadow of the Powhatan Confederacy, English colonists nevertheless judged themselves physically, spiritually, and technologically superior to native peoples in North America.
-Christianity, metallurgy, intensive agriculture, trans-Atlantic navigation, and even wheat all magnified the English sense of superiority.
+Despite starving in the shadow of the Powhatan Confederacy, English colonists nevertheless judged themselves physically, spiritually, and technologically superior to Native peoples in North America.
+Christianity, metallurgy, intensive agriculture, transatlantic navigation, and even wheat all magnified the English sense of superiority.
 This sense of superiority, when coupled with outbreaks of violence, left the English feeling entitled to indigenous lands and resources.

 And yet in the early years of American slavery, ideas about race were not yet fixed and the practice of slavery was not yet codified.
-The first generations of Africans in English North America faced miserable conditions but, in contrast to later American history, their initial servitude was not necessarily permanent, heritable, or even particularly disgraceful.
-Africans were definitively set apart as fundamentally different from their white counterparts, and faced longer terms of service and harsher punishments, but, like the indentured white servants whisked away from English slums, these first Africans in North America could also work for only a set number of years before becoming free landowners themselves.
-The Angolan Anthony Johnson, for instance, was sold into servitude but fulfilled his indenture and became a prosperous tobacco planter himself.
+The first generations of Africans in English North America faced miserable conditions, but, in contrast to later American history, their initial servitude was not necessarily permanent, heritable, or even particularly disgraceful.
+Africans were definitively set apart as fundamentally different from their white counterparts and faced longer terms of service and harsher punishments, but, like the indentured white servants whisked away from English slums, these first Africans in North America could also work for only a set number of years before becoming free landowners themselves.
+The Angolan Anthony Johnson, for instance, was sold into servitude but fulfilled his indenture and became a prosperous tobacco planter himself.30

 In 1622, at the dawn of the tobacco boom, Jamestown had still seemed a failure.
 But the rise of tobacco and the destruction of the Powhatan turned the tide.
 Colonists escaped the deadly peninsula and immigrants poured into the colony to grow tobacco and turn a profit for the Crown.